|Elliott Sound Products||Voltage & Current Regulators|

 As you can see from the above, there are multiple inter-related factors that must be considered.
 When normal mains variations are also taken into account, the number of possibilities increases dramatically.
 Fortunately, while there will always be errors and differences from the theoretical values, as long as the designer makes allowances the end result will still be satisfactory.
 The critical thing to be aware of is that things will almost never be as straightforward as they first appear.

 Shunt regulation as described above is still a very useful tool, and there are numerous cases where it's by far the easiest and cheapest way to get a low-current regulated supply for auxiliary digital circuitry for example.
-However, the line and load regulation isn't wonderful, so it's not a technique that suits loads that have rapid current changes.
+However, the line and load regulation isn't wonderful, so it's not a technique that suits loads that have rapid (or large) current changes.
 The next progression is a simple series pass transistor added to the zener, and this is described in the Small Power Supplies article.
 It will not be repeated here.
 Once the regulator load current passes through a transistor, the circuit is called a 'series' regulator, because the active output device is in series with the load current.

 A basic discrete regulator is shown below.
 This used to be a very common circuit before the advent of 3-terminal IC regulators.
 Performance can be quite good, but it is not a precision regulator by any means.
 Several cunning additions are made to the most basic form of the circuit, and these are described below.
 The transformer and bridge rectifier are exactly the same as used for Figure 1.
 C4 will often be needed to prevent high frequency oscillation, and it's value will normally be somewhere between 47pF and 1nF.
 Higher values will slow the circuit, and it may not be able to respond quickly enough for fast load changes (poor transient response).